-Listed below are my academic publications.
+Listed below are my academic publications and other commentary.

 Chadwick, A., McDowell-Naylor, D., Smith, A.P., & Watts, E. (2018) Authority Signalling: How the Relational Interactions between Journalists and Politicians Create Primary Definers in U.K Broadcast News.
 Journalism. (https://doi.org/10.1177/1464884918762848)